Skip to content

 Why the 4 March parliamentary debate was totally unnecessary.

 After all, we did spend just under three hours on something completely nonsensical.
-Stupid, of course, as we had already written ourselves on 27 November 2019 that today's little debate in the Troelstra Room of the House of Representatives would be totally pointless.
+Stupid, of course, because we had already written ourselves on 27 November 2019 that today's little debate in the Troelstra Room of the Lower House would be totally pointless.
 Everyone already knew that too, not least the movers of the motion, including Lodewijk Asscher ...

 Investing in culture is pointless if you can't think ten years ahead.
 (Lessons from Manchester, episode 3)